-In the extended Hubbard Hamiltonian with U=6t and V = 1.5t, we are well within the SDW phase since U>2V.
-In Fig. 1 we see that as $\Delta$ is increased, the SDW susceptibility decreases and the CDW susceptibility grows.
-Indeed, $\chi{CDW}$ rises dramatically in the vicinity of $\Delta = U/2 - V$ , as suggested by the strong coupling analysis.
-The transition becomes increasingly sharp as the lattice size is increased.
+the lattice size is increased.
 Because the CDW correlations break a discrete symmetry, true long range order is possible at T=0.
 With our normalization conventions we expect the CDW structure factor and susceptibility to grow linearly with lattice size after the onset of long range order.
-This is borne out in the middle panel of Fig. 1.
-The inset to this panel shows a scaled version of the raw data for $\chi{CDW}$ .
+This is borne out in the central panel of Fig. 1.
+The inset to the central panel shows a scaled version of the raw data for $\chi{\rm cdw}$.
 A crossing of the curves for different lattice sizes N allows us to determine the location of the critical point.

-FIG. 6.
-(Color online) Spin density wave (top), charge density wave (middle), and bond ordered wave (bottom) susceptibilities versus electron-phonon coupling $\lambda$ for U=6t, V=1.5t, $\omega_0=2t$ , $\beta t$ = 8, and N=8, 16, 32.
+FIG. 2: Spin-density wave (top), charge-density wave (middle), and bond-ordered wave (bottom) susceptibilities versus staggered site energy Δ for $U=6t,\,V=0.0t,\,(0.5t),\,3.0t,$ and N=32.

-The SDW correlations that are dominant at small $\Delta$ break a continuous symmetry, and hence in one dimension decay with a power law at T=0, that is, $c{spin}(l,0) \propto 1/l$ .
+The SDW correlations that are dominant at small Δ break a continuous symmetry, and hence in one dimension decay with a power law at T=0, that is $c{\rm spin}(l,0) \propto 1/l$.
 This behavior accounts for the relatively less rapid growth of the SDW susceptibility with lattice size.

-It is important to make another distinction between the CDW and SDW phases, the phases that arise as broken symmetries from the interaction terms V and U, and the staggered density which is caused by the one-body term $\Delta$ .
-This staggered potential $\Delta$ breaks translational invariance so that there is a small degree of CDW order even in the SDW phase.
-By contrast, in a competition solely between U and V at $\Delta$ =0, no CDW order would exist in the SDW phase.
+It is important to make another distinction between the CDW and SDW phases, the phases that arise as broken symmetries from the interaction terms V and U, and the staggered density which is caused by the one-body term Δ .
+This staggered potential Δ breaks translational invariance so that there is a small degree of CDW order even in the SDW phase.
+By contrast, in a competition solely between U and V at $\Delta=0$, no CDW order would